Tovino Thomas Replaces Prithviraj In This Upcoming Big Project!

 Meanwhile, Tovino Thomas had played a special role in the recently released film Aami, starring Manju Warrier in the lead role.
 Interstingly, this role too was initially supposed to be done by Prithviraj, but the actor had to opt out due to busy schedule.

-All Set To Make A big Impact In Tamil..
+All Set To Make A Big Impact In Tamil..

 Well, it seems like Tovino Thomas is all set to conquer the Tamil film industry as well.
 His debut Tamil venture Abhiyum Anuvum is all set to hit the theatres.
 On the other, the young actor will also be seen playing the main antagonist role in Dhanush's Maari 2.